KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [EXT-Screen by bugsounet](https://github.com/bugsounet/EXT-Screen)

+1. Issues are not enabled in the GitHub repository.
+So users cannot report bugs.
+Please enable issues in your repo.
-1. Information: There are updates for 1 dependencie(s):
+2. Information: There are updates for 1 dependencie(s):
    - @stylistic/eslint-plugin  ^2.10.1  →  ^2.11.0